sbodmer/JWorldWindEarth/README.md

 The projet is a Netbeans project.

 The system is completely modular and plugin based.
+The main idea is to wrap WorldWind layers in a framework class which will expose the layer functionalities without interfering with the layer implementation.
+So the layer implementation keeps to be independent of the WorldWindEarth integration.

 Each world wind layer is stored in a jar file with a specific manifest entry